 Hi guys, long time no see.
-First off, a little business: I’m super stoked to announced that three of your favorite P&Q recipes are now featured in the latest collection in the Foodie.com iPhone/iPad app!
+First off, a little business: I’m super stoked to announced that three of your favorite P&Q recipes are now featured in the latest collection in the Foodie.com iPhone/iPad app (UPATE: now the MODE app)!
 Download the FREE app now to check out these (and 37 other!)
 Dinner for Two recipes, just in time for Valentine’s Day.
 There are plenty of other gorgeous recipe collections to browse featuring loads of other bloggers’ great ideas, too.
 Get it in the App Store today!

 Ok, moving on: I love leeks.
 They’re kind of a pain in the ass to wash, yeah, but so what.
 The leeks will thank you for it, and I really believe that.
 (Can you imagine what it must feel like going through life with silty grit chillin’ under your skin?
 Like that moment when you first walk onto the beach and realize one step too late that you should have taken your shoes off from the start.
 You’re doing these guys a huge favor.)